nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/REACT_ROUTING.md

 # Routing in React Applications

 In a single page application, you are only rendering one DOM tree.
 You never request another HTML file, but simply create/destroy components in the one you have.
-If you have multiple views in your application, a universal design pattern is to have a navigation page at the top of the DOM for people to click on to see different views.
+If you have multiple views in your application, a universal design pattern is to have a navigation element at the top of the page for people to click on to see different views.

 In React, you will use something called a Router to handle rendering different components when the user clicks on navigation items.